jocimor/portfolio/README.md

 files = glob ('spid*/*_data.txt')

-This is how I would create a list called where each index of the list was an individual dataframe for each subject in the study, using the list comphrension technique.
+This is how I would create a list where each index of the list was an individual dataframe for each subject in the study, using the list comphrension technique.

 dataframes = [pd.read_csv(x, sep='\t') for x in files]